North American F-86D Sabre: Design and development

 The YF-95 was a development of the F-86 Sabre, the first aircraft designed around the new 2.75 in "Mighty Mouse" Folding-Fin Aerial Rocket (FFAR).
 Begun in March 1949, the unarmed prototype, 50-577, first flew on 22 December 1949, piloted by North American test pilot George Welch and was the first U.S. Air Force night fighter design with only a single crewman and a single engine, a J47-GE-17 with afterburner rated at 5425 lbf static thrust.
 Gun armament was eliminated in favor of a retractable under-fuselage tray carrying 24 unguided Mk.
-4 rockets, then considered a more effective weapon against enemy bombers than a barrage of cannon fire.
+4 rockets, then considered a more effective weapon against enemy bombers than automatic cannon fire.
 A second prototype, 50-578, was also built, but the YF-95 nomenclature was short-lived as the design was subsequently redesignated YF-86D.

 The fuselage was wider and the airframe length increased to 40 ft 4 in, with a clamshell canopy, enlarged tail surfaces and AN/APG-36 all-weather radar fitted in a radome in the nose, above the intake.
 Later models of the F-86D received an uprated J-47-GE-33 engine rated at 5550 lbf (from the F-86D-45 production blocks onward).
 A total of 2,504 D-models were built.